thomasrutkowski/vpnfix/README.md

 vpnfix
 ======

-Script to work around the IPSEC disconnection issue in apples native VPN client
+Script to work around the IPSEC disconnection issue in the native VPN client included in os x.